B1nus/minitron/README.md

+# Minitron
+Minitron is a Prusa Mini/Mini+ mod which transforms you're printer from ordinary to extra ordinary.
+The design is heavily inspired by Kralyn's Positron printer.
+The benefit with this design is less ringing, stable frame and a larger print volume but  most importanly it looks cool.
+The design is made to use as much of the original printer as possible, the only things you need to buy is the Positron 90 degree heatblock, a glassbead thermistor, some LM8UU linear bearings and some PTFE tubing.

+# WARNING
+This project is still under VERY heavy development.
+I have not hade the time to test the design, and I am almost 100% sure it won'r print on the first try.
+I appreciate any support nevertheless.

 # Mainsail
-Installera mainsail enligt stegen på [deras hemsida](https://docs-os.mainsail.xyz/getting-started/raspberry-pi-os-based).
+Install Mainsail [with help from their website](https://docs-os.mainsail.xyz/getting-started/raspberry-pi-os-based).
 Glöm inte att din Raspberry Pi 2 endast startar med ett sd kort och inte en usb sticka.
 Fortsätt inte med [First Boot](https://docs-os.mainsail.xyz/getting-started/first-boot) utan följ instruktionerna i detta dokument istället.

 # SSH
 Vid steget [First Boot](https://docs-os.mainsail.xyz/getting-started/first-boot) måste du fixa med ditt nätverk.
 Starta din Raspberry Pi och kolla ip addressen med ethernet inkopplat.
 Nu kan du börja använda ssh istället med kommandot `$ ssh 10.20.51.27`, det är enkelt att göra misstag om man kopierar för hand så jag rekommenderar starkt att använda ssh och installations skriptet.